How Much Space Between Raised Beds

 The U-shaped design has an open center, making it easy to access all bed parts.
 This reduces the need to reach or stoop and makes planting, watering, weeding, and harvesting easier.

-U-shaped Raised Garden Bed Modular Design
+U-shaped Planter Box Modular Design

-U shaped Raised Garden Bed Plans
+U shaped Planter Box Plans

 Shade-tolerant plants planted inside include spinach, lettuce, bird's nest fern, button fern, ivy, bayberry, azalea, camellia, etc. These plants like a cool, moist environment and can add green to your raised beds.